-The secondary air intake is the slider located above the doors, as with the primary intake left is fully open and right fully closed.
-Air entering through this control is pushed down the inside of the glass creating the Airwash System - see below.
+The flap allows air to flow up the tunnel along the back and then across the top of the inside of the stove.
+This air then becomes warm and is pushed down the back of the glass creating the AIRWASH system - see below.
+The air wash system allows the glass to remain soot and particle free.
 This particular design also allows the air to be released on top of the grate which is ideal when burning wood products.
 Please see section BURNING WOOD.